This Golden Leaf - The Origins of Dutch Metal Leaf

 Each book of this golden leaf contains 25 leaves about 5 inches square.

-OK, now we come to a very important subject.
-How to handle gold leaf.
+OK, now we come to an important subject.
+How to handle gold leaf